Particular/docs.particular.net/samples/databus/sample.md

 ### Messages project

 Let's look at the Messages project, at the two messages.
-We start with the large one that is not utilizing the DataBus mechanism.
+Start with the large message that is not utilizing the DataBus mechanism.
 The message is a simple byte array command:

 snippet:AnotherMessageWithLargePayload